CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 for deploying the Operator into and for holding Postgres clusters created by the Operator.

-Creating Kube namespaces is typically something that only a priviledged Kube user can perform so log into your Kube cluster as a user that has the necessary priviledges.
+Creating Kubernetes namespaces is typically something that only a priviledged Kubernetes user can perform so log into your Kubernetes cluster as a user that has the necessary priviledges.

 On Openshift if you do not want to install the Operator as the system